YuraSk/slack-error-notifier/README.md

 ![Slack Error Notifier](./slack-error-notifier.png "Slack Error Notifier")

 # Slack Error Notifier (Alternative to *Bugsnag/Sentry*) (Laravel 5.5)
-If you can't use *Bugsnag* or *Sentry* for monitoring your **production Laravel application**, here is a really simple solution to get notified when anything goes wrong.
+Forked from freshbitsweb/slack-error-notifier, If you can't use *Bugsnag* or *Sentry* for monitoring your **production Laravel application**, here is a really simple solution to get notified when anything goes wrong.

 This is a *plug-and-play* Laravel package to send a message to a Slack channel via an [Incoming WebHook](https://api.slack.com/incoming-webhooks) when error/exception occurs in your application.